efigence/redmine_time_entry_limit/README.md

 ## Configuration

 Visit Administration -> Plugins.
 Afterwards, click on `Configure` link next to the plugin name.

-Default limit is set to 20h.
+Default hours limit is set to 20h and default number of days back for which you can report time is 7.

 ## License

 Redmine Time Entry limit plugin is an Open Source project covered by the GNU General Public License version 2.
 See LICENSE file.